amirshukayev/omegaHero/README.md

 # omegaHero
-Guitar Hero, but for the Arduino
+Tap Tap Revenge / Guitar Hero, but for the Arduino